PHP Security Vulnerabilities That Still Cause Business Website Breaches

 CSRF: Forging Requests on Behalf of Your Users

 Cross-site request forgery (CSRF) tricks a logged-in user into submitting a request they did not intend.
 Because the user's browser automatically includes their session cookie with every request to your domain, the forged request is authenticated by virtue of the victim's existing session.
+The server has no way to distinguish a legitimate form submission from a forged one unless you explicitly add a CSRF token.

 // Generate token when showing the form